Scott Stuckey

 Scott Stuckey (born March 23, 1964) is an American filmmaker and record producer from Washington, D.C.
-Stuckey is best known as the creator of the cult TV show Pancake Mountain, as well as his work with singer-songwriter Vic Chesnutt.
+Stuckey is best known as the creator of the television show Pancake Mountain, as well as his work with singer-songwriter Vic Chesnutt.

 Career

 Stuckey was born in Eastman, Georgia, United States.
 His mother was an English teacher and father, W. S. Stuckey Jr., a Congressman from Georgia’s 8th district.
 His grandfather started Stuckey's, a chain of restaurants on the highway.
-The family moved to D.C. in 1966.
-In high school he was placed in a small creative school where he met like-minded people and discovered D.C.'s fledgling punk scene.
-He recalled how important this was in a Time Magazine profile: “[t]he DC scene and Dischord (records) showed me that music could be created outside of traditional systems.
-There were no record companies or lawyers, just a bunch of teenage kids pressing vinyl in a basement, it was beautiful”.
-For the next few years he taught himself filmmaking.

-In 1984, he moved to New York City, where he became friends with musician Ned Ebn and photographer Chris Makos.
-Both would heavily influence his passion for combining sound and motion images.
+Stuckey grew up in Washington, D.C.
+He later moved to New York City and studied at Parsons School of Design, but did not complete a degree.

-In 1989, he began recording bands at his home studio in Athens, Ga. where he worked on projects with R.E.M. and Vic Chesnutt.
-Chesnutt recorded four albums there including 1991’s West of Rome.
-Stuckey and Chesnutt became close friends and worked on dozens of film and music projects that continued up until Chesnutt’s suicide in 2009.
-At the time of Chesnutt’s death he and Stuckey were working on a film and a rap album.
-Neither have been released.
+In 1989, he began recording bands at his home studio in Athens, Georgia.
+Stuckey and Vic Chesnutt became friends and worked on film and music projects that continued up until Chesnutt’s death.

 While working on an R.E.M video with director Jem Cohen in the early 1990s Stuckey began to move back to filmmaking.
-He would go on to direct music videos and documentaries for Thievery Corporation, Widespread Panic, Vic Chesnutt, Bob Mould, Minor Threat, Garbage, and others.
+He would go on to direct music videos and documentaries for Thievery Corporation, Widespread Panic, Vic Chesnutt, Bob Mould, Minor Threat, and Garbage.

 Through Pancake Mountain he has directed and worked with artists such as Katy Perry, The White Stripes, M.I.A., and Eddie Vedder.
 As a songwriter Stuckey has written original songs for the show.
 Many of the contacts he made as a producer/engineer became early guests on Pancake Mountain.